jatupan1989/boomjum1989/Adblock-Plus-memory-consumption.md

 ![Memory: ABP vs HTTPSB](https://raw.githubusercontent.com/gorhill/httpswitchboard/master/doc/img/abp-vs-httpsb-mem-test1.png)

 Note that in the test above, HTTPSB had its default out-of-the-box preset blocked hosts loaded and enabled in the matrix filtering engine, which represents an extra 60,000 filter rules, something not present in ABP.
+Also, HTTPSB injects two more scripts into every pages and frames as part of its normal operation, these add up too.

 Tests for screenshots above was Chromium 34 on Linux 64-bit.